 - Seeds require warm soil.
 The warmer the soil, the faster the germination.

 - Keep soil moist, but not soggy while awaiting germination.
-Moderate watering slightly once seedlings break through the soil.

 - Wait at least a week or two after the last frost before transplanting the seedlings.

 - Tomatoes do better if the seedlings are planted deeper than they were grown in containers.
 Set them in the ground so that the soil level is just below the lowest leaves.
-Roots will form along the buried stem, establishing a stronger root system
+Roots will form along the buried stem, establishing a stronger root system.

-Medical Disclaimer
+Disclaimer

-Information is for educational and informational purposes only and may not be construed as medical advice.
+All medicinal information on this website is for educational and informational purposes only and may not be construed as medical advice.
 The information is not intended to replace medical advice or treatment offered by healthcare professionals.